 Network users might bring their own wireless router from home and connect it to the switch so they can share wireless internet with all their colleagues.
 An access point like this is called a rogue access point, which you DON’T want to see on your network.
 It’s hard to detect because on the switch you’ll only see one MAC address.
 The router is doing NAT so you will only see one IP address, this is something you can’t prevent with port security.

 One way of dealing with issues like this is to use AAA.

 - Authentication: Verify the identity of the user.
 Who are you?

 - Authorization: What is the user allowed to do? what resources can he/she access?

 - Accounting: Used for billing and auditing.

 The idea behind AAA is that a user has to authenticate before getting access to the network.
-The fa0/1 interface on SW1 will be blocked and you are not even getting an IP address.
-The only thing the user is allowed to do is send his/her credentials which will be forwarded to the AAA server.
-If your credentials are OK the port will be unblocked and you will be granted access to the network.
+The fa0/1 interface on SW1 will be blocked, and you will not even get an IP address.
+The only thing the user is allowed to do is send his/her credentials, which will be forwarded to the AAA server.
+If your credentials are OK, the port will be unblocked, and you will be granted access to the network.

 802.1X is the mechanism that will block or unblock the interface.
 It’s called port-based control.
 In the picture above, an unknown user plugged in a cable to the switch.